What Are the Most Exciting Things to Do in Chicago with Kids?

 10- Family-Friendly Dining in Chicago

 No trip is complete without great meals, and Chicago offers plenty for little eaters.
-Sample classic deep-dish at Giordano’s, known for serving some of the best pizza in Chicago, or have a classic Chicago dog, the city’s iconic local specialty, at Portillo’s.
+Sample classic deep-dish pizza at Giordano’s or Lou Malnati’s, named America’s top pizza chain with 60 or more locations by Yelp in 2025.
+Deep dish takes about 45 minutes to bake, so order the moment you sit down.
+For a classic Chicago dog, head to Portillo’s, the city’s iconic local specialty.

-Numerous bars offer children’s menus, high chairs, and relaxed environments that make family dining easy.
+Numerous restaurants offer children’s menus, high chairs, and relaxed environments that make family dining easy.
 You should not forget to treat your children to dessert at places such as Original Rainbow Cone or Margie’s Candies to end your fun-filled day.
-At Lou Malnati’s, the kids loved the buttery crust and gooey cheese, making it a favorite family-friendly spot.
+At Lou Malnati’s, kids love the buttery crust and gooey cheese, making it a favorite family-friendly spot.

 Tips for a Smooth Chicago Family Vacation

-- Use city passes or bundled ticket options to save money: A Chicago city pass or bundled attraction tickets can help you save while visiting multiple top attractions.
+• Use a Chicago CityPass: A Chicago CityPass or bundled attraction tickets can help you save while visiting multiple top attractions.

 Why Chicago Is the Ultimate Family Destination?

-Chicago is a city built for you and your families.
-A family’s visit to the U.S. city of Chicago offers a classic American experience, with its blend of iconic attractions, sports, and culture.
-It’s a place where learning, adventure, and fun come together in every corner.
+Chicago is a city built for families.
+A visit to this iconic US city offers a classic American experience with its blend of iconic attractions, sports, and culture.
+It’s a great place where learning, adventure, and fun come together in every corner, with so many things to see and do that every trip feels different.
 From hands-on museums and thrilling attractions to scenic parks and family-friendly dining, there are plenty of ways to make memories with your children.

 FAQs: What Are the Most Exciting Things to Do in Chicago with Kids?